-The plan's Provider Directory will tell you which urgent care facilities in your area are in-network.
-This information can also be found online at www.Humana.com/findadoctor.
-For any other questions regarding urgently needed services, please contact Customer Care (phone numbers are printed on the back cover of this booklet).
+The plan's Provider Directory will tell you which facilities in your area are in-network.
+This information can also be found online at Humana.com/PlanDocuments.
+For any other questions regarding urgently needed services, please contact Customer Care.

 What if you are outside the plan's service area when you have an urgent need for care?